 What about my kitchen sink?

 Just because a cleaner doesn't appear to do much in my experiments, doesn't mean that they don't do what the label says.
 Most of them say that they can only be used on already clean surfaces.
 Some of my experiments have so much bacteria that it might not be a true reflection of what is going on in your house.
-So, throughout this page I'll also be testing cleaners on my kitchen sink.
+So, throughout this page I'll also be testing cleaners on my kitchen sink and my neighbor's kitchen sinks.
 Here I tested pure white vinegar and hydrogen peroxide on my kitchen sink.
 I have a 2 sided stainless steel sink.
-It had not been disinfected for about 24 hours.
-I rinsed the sink really well to make sure it looked clean.
+First, I rinse the sink really well to make sure it looks clean.
 Then I swabbed the sink and rubbed the swab on an agar plate to see how much bacteria was in the sink.
-Then I sprayed 20 sprays of 3% hydrogen peroxide all over one side and let it sit for 5 minutes.
+Then I sprayed 30 sprays of 3% hydrogen peroxide all over one side and let it sit for 5 minutes.
 I did not wipe at all.
 Then I swabbed that side.
-Then I sprayed 20 sprays of pure white vinegar all around on the other side and let that sit for 5 minutes.
+Then I sprayed 30 sprays of pure white vinegar all around on the other side and let that sit for 5 minutes.
 I swabbed that side and the plates were incubated overnight.